Mikkareem/contacts-app-compose/README.md

 Considerations: (These things, not able to implement within the time constraints, But I can explain how to achieve this in our app)
 1) Font changes
 2) stringResource() usage
-3) Except CompactWidth devices, Add Device/Random is not yet implemented in TwoPane screens

 Usage:
 Device Contact Add/Edit: